Bennett-Lynch/UnityUtil/README.md

 Example of how to use this repo as a submodule in a Unity project

-Open up the root folder of our Unity project
+Open up the root folder of our Unity project (which already has an existing .git)
 ` cd /d/UnityProjects/ProjectName/`

 Make a folder to organize our shared code submodules